 Once, in early autumn, I was walking around my city alone.
-In those days, I hadn’t anyone to walk with, so I made the company to myself, talking and mumbling something.
+I hadn’t anyone to walk with those days, so I made the company to myself, talking and mumbling something.
 That’s why I wasn’t boring and hadn’t difficulties choosing a theme for a chat.

-When the music stopped, everything around me blinked and returned to its previous condition: the world became colored, figures disappeared and modern city sounds came back.
+When the music stopped, everything around me blinked and returned to its previous condition: the world became coloured, figures disappeared, and modern city sounds returned.
 I wasn’t afraid, the opposite: I was completely charmed.
-I wanted to see it again and was trying to repeat those actions for many years but nothing happened.
+I wanted to see it again and repeat those actions for many years, but nothing happened.
 Therefore, I just decided to make a photo series.
 The series by which I thank The Summer Garden for those visions, for its talk to me.

 Johann Sebastian Bach – Concerto in D minor.
 BWV 1059.
 Adagio